Ethiopia’s Nobel-winning leader issues warning over dam

 Abiy stressed that his country is determined to finish the dam project, which was initiated by former leaders, “because it’s an excellent one.”

+He is expected to meet with Egyptian President Abdel-Fattah el-Sissi on Wednesday on the sidelines of a Russia-Africa summit in the Russian city of Sochi.

+Abiy’s comments caused “Renaissance Dam” to trend on social media in Egypt, where some people dismissed the remarks as aimed at political consumption in Ethiopia while others called them irresponsible from someone who had just won the Nobel Peace Prize.
+Former diplomat Fawzy el-Ashmawy called the comments “annoying.”
+There was no response from Egypt’s government.

-Posing another major challenge are Ethiopia’s deadly ethnic tensions as people once stifled by repression now act on long-held grievances.
+Posing another major challenge for Ethiopia’s prime minister are the country’s deadly ethnic tensions as people once stifled by repression now act on long-held grievances.
 Some 1,200 people have been killed and more than 1 million displaced in the greatest challenge yet to Abiy’s rule.

 Some observers warn that the unrest could grow ahead of next year’s election in May.